remla23-team18/operation/README.md

     ├── model-service                     # Flask service to serve the model ├── lib                               # Library that the frontend app depends on.
 Currently no functionality.
-    ├── app                               # Frontend app that displays a UI and allows for a user to query the model-service └── operation                         # Orchestration code to run the app and service, currently just a docker-compose setup.
+    ├── app                               # Frontend app that displays a UI and allows for a user to query the model-service └── operation                         # Orchestration code to run the app and service, option to use docker compose, kubernetes, or a full helm chart.